 “This year is absolutely atypical.
 This situation hasn’t occurred in the last 15 years. … the river has never been so high,” Tourism and Foreign Commerce Minister Martin Perez said at a news conference.

 What timing!
-More at Yahoo News here.
 Oh well, nothing we can do about it until we get there and see what the situation is.
 It has been suggested that Machu Picchu will be closed until the 8th February, and our flight out of Cuzco is on the morning of the 9th, so maybe all is not lost!

-2).
-You can’t do anything about it – then you may as well stop worrying!!
+2. You can’t do anything about it – so you may as well stop worrying!!

 I think that this certainly falls into the category of “There’s not much I can do about that at the moment!”

 In the meantime, I still plan to enjoy my last couple of days on Easter Island, and then a couple of days in Peru’s capital, Lima.

 Last night Andres took me on a bit of a tour, and we explored a couple of caves that I didn’t know about.
 One was very interesting, with a tiny little crawl-hole entrance, leading to a cavern which split into two, each branch opening out in a spectacular window halfway up the sea cliff, looking out over the ocean.

 This morning I headed out on the scooter to the foot of Terevaka, the highest volcano peak on the island.
 I climbed towards the summit, and teamed up with Janet and Jose, mum and son from Santiago who were just ahead of me.